onnx/onnx/docs/IR.md

 ### Nodes

-Computation nodes are comprised of a name, the name of an operator that it invokes, a list of named inputs, a list of named outputs, and a list of attributes.
-ONNX-ML also allows the node to contain the name of an external model.
+Computation nodes are comprised of a name, the name of an operator or external model that it invokes, a list of named inputs, a list of named outputs, and a list of attributes.

 Input and outputs are positionally associated with operator inputs and outputs.
 Attributes are associated with operator attributes by name.